MC-Linker/MC-Linker/README.md

 View minecraft stats, advancements and inventories in Discord!
 Also includes moderation tools, minecraft commands and much more.

 # DESCRIPTION
 Moderate and connect your Minecraft server with Discord!
-This bot allows you to view minecraft stats, advancements, and even inventories of any member.
+This bot allows you to view minecraft stats, advancements, and even inventories of any member in Discord.
 Also supports a powerful two-way chat with Minecraft, command execution and many other helpful features.

 # SETUP
 To use most of the commands you’ll have to connect your Minecraft **java edition** server with the bot.
 There are two methods to connect:
 + Plugin
-	+ Download the plugin using [this link](https://www.spigotmc.org/resources/categories/tools-and-utilities.15/)
+	+ Download the "Discord Linker" plugin using [this link](https://www.spigotmc.org/resources/categories/tools-and-utilities.15/)
 	+ Put the plugin on your Minecraft server (must support plugins)
 	+ Restart your Minecraft server or execute `/reload confirm` on your Minecraft server
 	+ Execute `/connect plugin YOUR.SERVER.IP` in Discord